 Step 2: Information gathering for hypothesis testing

-You for making statistical hypothesis testing research to be valid, it is very crucial for you to execute the sapling and collection of information in a manner that is formulated to test the hypothesis.
+For making statistical hypothesis testing research to be valid, you must execute the sapling and collection of information in a manner that is formulated to test the hypothesis.
 If the information is not representative, then you cannot make statistical inferences about the population in which you are interested.

 Example: If you intend to test an average difference between the height of girls and boys, then you should select such a sample which consists of an equal proportion of girls and boys.